codyaverett/memento/programming/python/pyspark reference.md

 - RDD
 	- Building blocks for spark
 	- Resilient Distributed Database in memory
-	- Anytimes you do anything with spark, you
+	- Anytimes you do anything with spark, you create an RDD
 - StorageLevel
 	- persistances
 - DataFrame